vmware/concord-bft/tests/README.md

 tests that use coroutines.
 An example is the `test_state_transfer` and `_test_state_transfer` methods.

-Each test must create a `bft_tester.TestConfig`, and then instantiate a `bft_tester.BftTester` with the config as a parameter.
-We specifically use the `with` keyword so that if the test (in the scope under the with) fails, all resources in the tester will be cleaned up automatically by the python runtime.
+Each test must create a `bft.TestConfig`, and then instantiate a `bft.BftTestNetwork` with the config as a parameter.
+We specifically use the `with` keyword so that if the test (in the scope under the with) fails, all resources in the test network will be cleaned up automatically by the python runtime.

-From there, `await tester.init()` must be called within the with block.
+From there, `await bft_network.init()` must be called within the with block.
 This performs initialization of async state such as creating sockets using trio.
 This separate method is required, since constructors cannot be async functions and therefore cannot call async functions.
 Also note the `await` keyword.
 This is